React to React Native: Bridging Web and Mobile Development

 What is React Native?

-React Native extends the principles of React into mobile app development, enabling developers to use the same declarative UI paradigm to build applications for iOS and Android.
+React Native extends the principles of React into mobile app development, enabling developers to use the same declarative UI design method to build applications for iOS and Android.
 It translates React components into native platform widgets, providing the performance and look-and-feel of native apps.

 React and React Native share the "Learn once, write anywhere" philosophy, which eases developer transition between web (React) and mobile (React Native) development.
-Key concepts like state management and component lifecycle are consistent across both, allowing developers to apply their React expertise to React Native projects seamlessly.
+Key concepts like state management and component lifecycle are consistent across both, allowing developers to apply their React expertise to React Native projects.

 React Native introduces a set of platform-specific components, such as <View>, <Text>, and <Image>, which do not have direct counterparts in web development.
 The <View> component, for instance, is a fundamental building block in React Native, serving a similar purpose as a <div> in a web application but with properties and behaviors tailored to mobile.
 Similarly, <Text> replaces the various text-related elements like <p>, <h1>, or <span>, ensuring that text is rendered according to mobile standards.
 The <Image> component is designed to display images on mobile devices and supports different image formats and resolutions specific to mobile platforms.